18F/handbook/docs/03-policies/2019 Summit.md

 #### Hours
 ##### Which hours to log:
 *   You do not need to log hours on travel days.
-*   If you stay after the retreat an cowork, log to appropriate categories depending on your work or project tasks.
+*   If you stay after the Summit to cowork, log to appropriate categories depending on your work or project tasks.
 *   If at any point you do work or check slack/email for your project, please log your time accordingly to the project.

 ##### Logging Summit hours in Harvest: